 Do you want to know, what exactly you have to fill for the “visible identification marks” field on the Indian Visa application form?
 Here you can find the information on it.

 Table of Contents

-What does Visible identification marks mean?
+What does the visible identification mark mean?

-A visible identification mark can be a mole, scar, tattoo, birthmark or any other permanent mark on your body which can be seen without removing the clothes.
+A visible identification mark can be a mole, scar, tattoo, birthmark, or any other permanent mark on the body which can be seen without removing the clothes.

-In case, you are involving in an accident on your trip to India (It won’t happen, sorry for the example.
-Indian traffic is worse especially in metro cities and so you have to be careful in the highways, check here the Cultural shocks that tourist must ready to face in Asia).
+Example 2: In case, you are involved in an accident on your trip to India (It won’t happen, apologize for my bad example.
+Indian traffic is worse, especially in metro cities and so you have to be careful on the highways, check here the Cultural shocks that tourists must be ready to face in Asia).

 Identification mark on the body example